 Students bring their assigned work with them, so it’s a highly efficient use of their time.
 Past Dickinson participants have raved about the program, and last year's participants boosted their reading comprehension by an average of 25%, and nearly doubled their reading speed (from 235 wpm to 446 wpm!).

-The one-week workshop also covers additional skills such as time management, note-taking, and test-taking.
+The two-week workshop also covers additional skills such as time management, note-taking, and test-taking.

 The Baldridge Reading Program aims to help students develop: